SPEC

 Vice Chair

-Kate has been a SPEC Director for 6 years and is currently serving as board chair.
+Kate has been a SPEC Director for 6 years and is currently serving as board Vicechair.
 She enjoys collaborating with SPEC’s amazing staff and volunteers to do community-building work that contributes to a more just and sustainable future.
 Outside of SPEC, Kate holds a Masters in Resource and Environmental Management and works with the Tsleil-Waututh Nation as a Natural Resource Planning manager.
 Like many of you reading this, Kate is an outdoor enthusiast and follows the words of Edward Abbey who says “It is not enough to fight for the land; it is even more important to enjoy it”.

 Dr. Carole Christopher